Parzivalart3mis/Covid-Analysis/README.md

 This project does analysis of COVID on different fields.
 -> Analysis of COVID cases around the world.
 -> Affect on Gaming Industry.
--> Affect on Stock market of a company with stock market predictions.
+-> Affect on Stock market of a company with stock market predictions